Downton Abbey Filming locations

-Alnwick featured in Downton Abbey as a stand-in for Brancaster Castle which featured in the episode where Lady Rose’s father-in-law Lord Sinderby rented the castle for a shotting party.
+Alnwick featured in Downton Abbey as a stand-in for Brancaster Castle which featured in the episode where Lady Rose’s father-in-law Lord Sinderby rented the castle for a shooting party.

 It also featured as the Castle owned by Lady Edith’s fiance Bertie Pelham, now Lord Hexham.
 Lord and Lady Grantham join Edith at Brancaster, where they meet Bertie’s formidable mother and decide the future of Edith’s relationship with Bertie once and for all.

 It is here that Mrs Crawley’s receiving room is actually set (not Bampton’s Rectory).
 This is where Matthew and Isobel come to live when they learn of his inheritance of Downton Abbey.
 Sadly not open to the public this Grade II listed building can be seen from the outside only.
 But take a walk to Beaconsfield the nearby market town where you can enjoy some Georgian architecture, shop and have a lovely English cream tea.

 Stands in for the Crawley’s London residence Grantham House.
 The interiors of Basildon Park are used as the Crawley family’s London residence, Grantham House.
 In season five this elegant Georgian mansion was at the heart of Lady Rose and Atticus Aldridges’ wedding.

 During the London Season episode in 2013, the house was used as the location for preparing Rose for her Coming Out ball.
-Shirley McLaine also featured in this particular episode along with paul Giamatti as Cora’s brother Harold.
+Shirley McLaine is also featured in this particular episode along with Paul Giamatti as Cora’s brother Harold.

 The stunning 18th-century reception rooms were restored by the Iliffes in the 1950s and even the kitchen has been restored to the 18th century.